SecOpsPete/threat-hunting-scenarios/rdp-breach-hunt/README.md

 ### 🚩 Flag 9 – C2 Destination
 **MITRE Technique:** T1071.001 – Application Layer Protocol: Web Protocols

+Network events are inspected for outbound connections to known malicious IPs.
+This confirms contact with external C2 infrastructure at 185.92.220.87.

 **Finding:** Outbound traffic to `185.92.220.87` observed from compromised host.
 **KQL Query Used:**